AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY
     New_Customers DESC;

 -- 19. How are customers segmented by total spending?
+Enables tailored marketing strategies for different spending segments to maximize revenue.

 SELECT
     c.customer_id,